open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td markdown=1>

 1. [Create an OCDS release](../operations/#create-a-release)
-1. Set `tender/status` to 'planned'
+1. Set `tender/status` to 'active'
 1. Enter or append *the automatic evaluation method, including the mathematical formula* in `tender/techniques/electronicAuction/description`

 </td>